elsampsa/valkka-examples/docs/_build/html/_sources/testsuite.rst.txt

                            |   (where *N* is the number of the camera)
 ========================== ================================================================================

-Before launching any of the testsuite programs you should be aware of the :ref:`common pitfalls<pitfalls>` of linux video streaming.
+Before launching any of the testsuite programs you should be aware of the :ref:`common problems<pitfalls>` of linux video streaming.

 test_studio_1.py
 ----------------